QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - anim the door open with light -->
 <!-- - walk under the door -->
 <!-- - the end screen -->
-- beug door stay oen against the wall
+- beug door stay open against the wall

 Sound :
 <!-- - play sound when walk on an object with already something in the hand -->